fieldraccoon/Blogger/Readme.md

 Logging in and registering works on my database but not on the web app.

 This will do for now and if i want to fix it and make the project better later on i will do but likely not going to.

+Yes there is loads of code that is either messy or unused.
+Deal with it :)